peastman/statmech/source/friction.rst

 grain immersed in water, the volume of an inflated balloon, or the electric current traveling through a circuit.
 All that matters is that it interacts with many microscopic degrees of freedom that can act as a heat bath.

 How do we justify this assumption?
-If the system is not in equlibrium, the net force will almost certainly tend to push it back toward equilibrium.
+If the system is not in equilibrium, the net force will almost certainly tend to push it back toward equilibrium.
 For example, the pollen grain will collide with water molecules that slow it down.
 Or the balloon will be bombarded by air molecules that apply pressure to it.
 But there is no fundamental reason the force must be linear in the displacement.